 References

-While this post is based on my experiences and having Dug as my inspiration, always check reliable sources and expert advice for a deeper understanding of your pet’s dietary needs!
+While this post is based on my experiences and having Spike as my inspiration, always check reliable sources such as RSPCA and expert advice for a deeper understanding of your pet’s dietary needs!

 Happy feeding, and may your bearded dragons thrive!